Kinfauns: Renovation

 During 1967, Harrison and Boyd painted the outside of the house in psychedelic patterns; a mural around the fireplace was created by design collective the Fool, who also painted several Beatles musical instruments and Harrison's Radford Mini de Ville GT.
-At the rear of the house was a guitar-shaped swimming pool, while gold discs and the multiple awards the band had achieved adorned the sitting room walls.
+At the rear of the house was a guitar-shaped swimming pool, while gold discs and the awards the band had achieved adorned the sitting room walls.
 In front, a tall 15 ft sliding door kept unauthorised visitors out of the garden.
 The door was soon covered in fans' signatures and autographs.

 Beatles gatherings

 Kinfauns was probably the home the Beatles gathered at most, as it was only a short drive from the homes of John Lennon (Kenwood) and Ringo Starr (Sunny Heights), both in St George's Hill.
 It was where Harrison, Lennon and their wives retreated during their first LSD experience in 1965, and in May 1968, it was where many of the demo recordings for the White Album were made, on Harrison's Ampex four-track tape recorder.
 These demos have been released on various bootleg albums; seven of them appear on the Beatles' Anthology 3 compilation album, and 27 appear on the 50th anniversary edition of The Beatles (also known as the "White Album") as the "Esher Demos" CD.

 Harrison was the first Beatle to own or use a Moog synthesizer, and he recorded "Under the Mersey Wall" with his Moog at Kinfauns.
 The track filled one side of his Electronic Sound album, released in May 1969.

 Kinfauns was where police arrested Boyd and Harrison for hashish possession in March 1969, as Lennon and Yoko Ono had been months earlier while staying at Starr's flat at Montagu Square in London.
 Both couples insisted the drugs found had been planted on the premises.